Vascular Surgery Certifying Exam

 - Upon passing the Vascular Surgery Qualifying Exam, candidates are admissible to

-the Vascular Surgery Certifying Exam and will be sent registration information for the next exam.
-It is held annually in the spring in a major U.S. city (see Dates & Fees).
+the Vascular Surgery Certifying Exam and will be asked to register online for the next exam.
+It is held annually in the spring (see Dates & Fees).

 - Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.